Skip to Content

 Canyoning is one of the most underrated activities you can do in Queenstown!

-While in Queenstown there are plenty of other activities that will keep you busy… Honestly, there are so many it’ll be hard to choose which ones to do!
+While in Queenstown, there are plenty of other activities that will keep you busy… Honestly, there are so many it’ll be hard to choose which ones to do!
 Below are some of my favorites.

-• TSS Earnslaw Steamship Cruise – This scenic and relaxing cruise in Queenstown is an activity great for any afternoon.
-The ship you will be cruising on is the Historic TSS Earnslaw and you will get to watch crew members add coal to the flames that power the vessel.
-Take in the mountain ranges and lush green valleys of Otago.
+• Take a cruise – Aboard the TSS Earnslaw Steamship Cruise, you’re in for a scenic and relaxing cruise in Queenstown that’s great for any afternoon.
+This is one of the last coal-fired steamships in the world and you get to watch the crew add coal to the flames to power the vessel as you take in mountain ranges and lush green valleys.
 You can also upgrade this tour here to include dinner at Walter Peak High Country Farm.

-• Queenstown Canyoning Adventure – Climb and jump off waterfalls, rappel, swim, and trek your way down a part of a Queenstown canyon with a qualified guide.
+• Go canyoning – Climb and jump off waterfalls, rappel, swim, and trek as part of this Queenstown Canyoning Adventure with a qualified guide.
 This thrilling full-day activity is perfect for those who love adventure and exploration!
-As long as you aren’t afraid of heights and have a basic swimming ability you won’t need any other skills.
+As long as you aren’t afraid of heights and have a basic swimming ability, you won’t need any other skills.

-• Day Trip to Milford Sound With Picnic Lunch – This tour will give you the ultimate ability to explore the beauty of Milford Sound in Fiordland National Park.
-Not only will your guide stop at several impressive viewpoints on the way from Queenstown but there is also a Milford Sound cruise included.
-This small-group tour goes for $249 NZD a person and I think it’s a really great value for a more personalized experience.
+• See Milford Sound This day trip to Milford South with a picnic lunch will give you the ultimate ability to explore the beauty of Milford Sound in Fiordland National Park.
+Not only will your guide stop at several impressive viewpoints on the way from Queenstown, but there is also a cruise in Milford Sound included.

 • Extreme Jet Boating – Looking for a thrill?
-Jet Boating is one of New Zealand’s most unique activities.
-On the tour out of Queenstown, you’ll be able to zoom up the Shotover River through narrow canyons at high speeds and make 360-degree spins.
-Trust, me it’s epic!
+This jet boating tour delivers!
+You’ll zoom up the Shotover River through narrow canyons at high speeds and make 360-degree spins.
+Trust me, it’s epic!

 Where to Stay in Queenstown’s Wine Regions